openego/eTraGo/doc/contributing.rst

 one of the other developers for reviewing your changes.
 Once approved, the PR can be merged.
 Please delete the branch after merging.

 When requesting reviews, please keep in mind it might be a significant effort to review the PR.
-Try to make it easier for them and keep the overall effort as low as possible.
+Try to make it as easy as possible for the reviewer(s) and keep the overall effort as low as possible.

 * Asking for reviewing specific aspects helps reviewers a lot to focus on the relevant parts.
 * When multiple people are requested for a review, try to avoid having them check or test the same aspects.
 Be as specific as possible about what you expect from each reviewer.

+.. _Documentation:
 Documentation
 =============